deepanshut041/MlAgents/README.md

 **:video_camera: [Watch trained Agent](.)**

-**:warning: Enviroment Solved :x:**
+**:warning: Environment Solved :x:**

 ### Tennis

 <p align="center"><img src="./media/tennis.png" height="350px"></p>

-Two-player game where agents control rackets to hit a ball over the net.
-Here Goal is agents must hit the ball so that the opponent cannot hit a valid return.
+The two-player game where agents control rackets to hit a ball over the net.
+Here the goal is agents must hit the ball so that the opponent cannot hit a valid return.

 **:file_folder: [Implementation](./tennis)**